justiceo/spectest/README.md

 To avoid overwhelming your server during test runs, Fest supports a **requests per second (rps)** option.
 Set `rps` in `fest.config.js` or pass `--rps=<number>` on the command line.
 A simple token bucket limiter ensures that no more than the configured number of requests are sent each second.

+### Test timeout

+Use the `timeout` option to limit how long each test case may run.
+Specify `timeout` in `fest.config.js` or pass `--timeout=<milliseconds>` on the command line.
+The default is `30000` (30 seconds).
+Individual tests can override this by including a `timeout` property.
+When a request exceeds the effective timeout, the test fails with a `⏰` indicator in the summary.

 ### Randomizing test order

 Use the `--randomize` flag or set `randomize: true` in `fest.config.js` to shuffle tests that share the same `order` value.
 This helps catch hidden dependencies without changing the overall order of distinct groups.